Kubo and the Two Strings: Critical response

 Jonathan Pile of Empire, wrote of the film: "Yet another success for stop-motion giants Laika … boasts big laughs and effective scares in a typically gorgeous animated tale."

 Casting criticism

-While the film received critical acclaim for its craft and story, it was criticized for its perceived whitewashing as a movie set in ancient Japan but featuring a centrally white voice cast.
+While the film received critical acclaim for its craft and story, it was criticized for its perceived whitewashing as a film set in ancient Japan but featuring a centrally white voice cast.
 George Takei and Cary-Hiroyuki Tagawa were the only actors of Japanese descent, and both played minor characters.

 Accolades

 At the 89th Academy Awards, Kubo and the Two Strings was nominated for two awards, Best Animated Feature and Best Visual Effects, but lost to two Disney films respectively: Zootopia and The Jungle Book.